sean-gall-41/IdealGasSimulation/README.md

 # IdealGasSimulation
- A simulation of an ideal gas in python using MatPlotLib
+ A simulation of an ideal gas in python using MatPlotLib and NumPy